dlimyh98/CG4002_capstone/data_collection/README.md

 5. **ONLY APPLICABLE FOR LINUX USERS**
     1. Connect the Beetle to your laptop using micro-usb cable.

+**I'm not sure if Windows 11 users will have problems ensuring the Beetle and `collect.py` can communicate through Serial.
+Hopefully it works just like Linux (just Plug n Play)**

 6. Run `collect.py` with the appropriate command-line arguments and permissions.
     1. `sudo python3 collect.py -n damien -a fist` means you want to collect data for _fist_ actions, and file it under `data_dumps/fist/damien`.